JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 * Sets the [`jdkHome` option](gradle-compiler-options.md#attributes-specific-to-jvm) available for JVM targets.
 * Sets the [`kotlinOptions.jvmTarget`](gradle-compiler-options.md#attributes-specific-to-jvm) to the toolchain's JDK version if the user doesn't set the `jvmTarget` option explicitly.
-  If the user doesn't configure the toolchain, the `jvmTarget` field will use the default value.
+  If the user doesn't configure the toolchain, the `jvmTarget` field uses the default value.
   Learn more about [JVM target compatibility](#check-for-jvm-target-compatibility-of-related-compile-tasks).
 * Sets the toolchain to be used by any Java compile, test and javadoc tasks.
 * Affects which JDK [`kapt` workers](kapt.md#running-kapt-tasks-in-parallel) are running on.